Gaylord Perry, two-time Cy Young winner and master of the spitball, dies at 84

 Baseball Hall of Famer and two-time Cy Young Award winner Gaylord Perry, a master of the spitball, died Thursday.
 He was 84.

-Perry died at his home in Gaffney, South Carolina at about 5 a.m.
-Thursday of natural causes, Cherokee County Coroner Dennis Fowler said.
+Perry died at his home in Gaffney at about 5 a.m.
+Thursday of natural causes, Cherokee County Coroner Dennis Fowler told CBS News in a statement.
 He did not provide additional details.

 Perry pitched for eight major-league teams from 1962 until 1983.
 He won the Cy Young with Cleveland in 1972 and with San Diego in 1978 just after turning 40.